ilemonae/the_selvage_shredder/README.md

-# the_selvage_shredder
+# the_selvage_shredder - ap csa final project

-shouldn't have any dependencies
+you shouldn't have to install any dependencies... only uses awt and swing.

-make sure to fullscreen
+hopefully i will add a standalone executable anyways

+make sure to fullscreen—the screen doesn't scale, so you won't see the whole thing if you don't

 controls are space and arrow keys/wasd